abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 So replacing `GOTO` statements with structured programming  enables “reasoning about your code” by shrinking the radius of thought for *control flow*.
 Understanding how a conditional behaves no longer requires *global reasoning*, thinking about “the entire flow of the program”.
 Instead, you can reason *locally*: what an `if` block does can be understood simply by reading that one block.

-### Global Mutable State

-This is also the foundation of another rule most of us learn early: to avoid shared global variables.
+<a name='global-mutable-state'></a>This is also the foundation of another rule most of us learn early: to avoid shared global variables.
 Global mutable variables have the same kind of problem as `GOTO` statements: to understand how a given piece of data can change over the life of a program, you have to read *the whole program*.
 Global variables can seem easier than explicitly passing around data when you’re first authoring a program… but explicitly passing around data means you can actually know where the data can be changed.

 Even when you still have shared mutable state, reducing the scope of the sharing from *anywhere at any time* to *in these places at these times* shrinks the radius of what you have to think about.

-### Encapsulation

-This is also one reason Object Oriented Programming emphasizes the idea of *encapsulation*.
+<a name='encapsulation'></a>This is also one reason Object Oriented Programming emphasizes the idea of *encapsulation*.
 In a purely procedural program, where you just have a piece of data that is handed around and changed willy-nilly, you have to think about every piece of the system which interacts with it—every function you pass it to.
 If, on the other hand, data is wrapped up in an object which does not expose its internal state, and only exposes a handful of specific ways for outside callers to interact with its state, then even passing it to a function doesn’t allow arbitrary transformations of the data anymore.
 Only what your public methods allow.
 Now you can reason about methods!
 The thinking radius shrinks again.

-### <abbr>SOLID</abbr>

-And in fact, this goes for *many* of the principles we associate with good object-oriented design.
+<a name='solid'></a>And in fact, this goes for *many* of the principles we associate with good object-oriented design.
 Take the <abbr>SOLID</abbr> principles, for example:

 - First, the **Single Responsibility Principle:** This one is perhaps the easiest to connect to the idea of local reasoning.
 When each object has just one responsibility, then when you’re looking at it you don’t have to think about *other* responsibilities in the system—and when you’re looking at other objects, you don’t have to concern yourselves with the details of how you manage *that* responsibility.